EduRMoraes/Portifolio/Narrative Design/MyProject01.md

 ---

-## The Traveling Hunters
+# The Traveling Hunters

+The **Traveling Hunters** are a group of hunters who travel between different regions, taking on dangerous creatures, investigating supernatural phenomena, and helping communities affected by them.

-A group of traveling hunters eventually becomes connected through their encounters with the cult and the entity worshipped as a god.
+Their journey eventually brings them into direct conflict with the **Cult** and the entity worshipped as its false god.

-These characters come from different backgrounds and possess different motivations, abilities, and perspectives.
+Although the hunters have their own backgrounds, personalities, and motivations, they share a common objective:

+> **Stop the Cult and prevent the False God from spreading its influence.**

+As the story progresses, their paths cross with **Eleanor and Desmond RedWood**, eventually leading them to join the protagonists.

+From that point onward, the hunters become an important part of the resistance against the Cult.

+## Their Role in the Story

+The Traveling Hunters serve several purposes within the narrative:

+- Expand the story beyond the RedWood siblings
+- Introduce different perspectives on the supernatural world
+- Provide knowledge about creatures and supernatural phenomena
+- Establish additional relationships and conflicts
+- Help expose the Cult's activities
+- Fight alongside the protagonists
+- Connect different regions and events throughout the story

-Although they may not initially share the same goals, their encounters with the organization gradually bring them into the same conflict.
+Their encounters with the Cult gradually reveal that many seemingly unrelated incidents are connected to the same organization.

+## Relationship with the Protagonists

-The hunters serve as an important counterpoint to the cult:
+The hunters initially encounter the protagonists through their own investigations.

-**They hunt what they do not understand.**

-**The cult seeks to control what others believe.**

-Their journeys eventually converge around the same threat.
+As they uncover the same threat from different directions, their objectives begin to converge.

+Eventually, they form an alliance with **Eleanor and Desmond**, becoming part of the same struggle against the Cult.

+Their relationship is therefore not one of rivalry, but of **gradual alliance and shared purpose**.
 ---

 # The Cult